jawang/pyseeker/README.txt

 Issues:
 - After a filter, the Quickview scrollbar does not reset to the top or resize
-- Window size is fixed at 800x600 due to difficulties getting boxes to automatically fit the window size
 - Time interval is limited to 2 hours due to large memory usage